Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 ALLM and the Switch 2's HDR are all adjustable from the settings.

-Now, everything I've said about the display so far is about expected, with the only major issue being its 120Hz support as it stands.
+Now, everything I've said about the display so far is expected, with the only major issue being its current 120Hz support.
 However, the biggest problem with the Switch 2 is the lack of an OLED screen.
 Knowing Nintendo already has OLED tech from the eventual OLED Switch model, it’s disappointing that the base Switch 2 uses LCD again, especially for a next-gen console.
 It feels like a setup for another OLED upgrade later down the line, which doesn’t sit great with me.
-That said, OLED isn't for everyone—it comes with its issues, including burn-in, so maybe having an LCD option is better and actually preferable for some?
+That said, OLED isn't for everyone—it comes with its issues, including burn-in, so having an LCD option may be better and even preferable for some.
 Still, I can’t help but feel like Nintendo left something on the table here, and I've noticed holding things back seems to be a bit of a theme with the Switch 2...

 Lastly, the screen has a pretty big glare problem.
 Even in modest lighting, the reflection can be distracting and difficult to manage.
-I’d imagine playing on a train or somewhere with constantly changing light would be frustrating, and so an anti-glare coating would’ve gone a long way in improving the handheld experience.
+I imagine that playing on a train or in a location with constantly changing light would be frustrating, and so an anti-glare coating would have gone a long way in improving the handheld experience.

 Performance and Hardware Upgrades

 One of the key upgrades in the Switch 2 is the bump to 256GB of system storage, which is a welcome improvement over the original.
 However, it's still not quite enough for today’s larger game files.
-For example, Mario Kart World is around 10GB bigger than 8 Deluxe, and if you're someone who likes to keep a bunch of games installed at once, you’ll definitely need to invest in the high-speed Express Micro SD card.
-This adds to the overall cost of the console, and yet will become essential once the file size of Switch 2 games inevitably gets bigger.
+For example, Mario Kart World is around 10GB bigger than Mario Kart 8 Deluxe, and if you're someone who likes to keep a bunch of games installed at once, you’ll need to invest in the high-speed Express Micro SD card.
+This adds to the overall cost of the console, and yet it will become essential once the file size of Switch 2 games inevitably increases.

 On the plus side, the storage system itself is noticeably faster.
 Load times do appear to be significantly quicker across the board, which is a huge win.
 Let's face it, no one wants to sit around waiting to launch games anymore, and now you don’t have to.

-In terms of gameplay, things just feel smoother.
-As mentioned already, games run quicker and in more detail now, which is thanks to its bigger, higher-resolution screen.
-Part of this improvement is down to the console's new NVIDIA processor, too, though it's also worth mentioning that the Switch 2 now has 12GB of RAM in total, which will no doubt play a part in the gameplay improvements as well.
+In terms of gameplay, things feel smoother.
+As mentioned earlier, games run quicker and in more detail now, thanks to its bigger, higher-resolution screen.
+Part of this improvement is also due to the console's new NVIDIA processor.
+Additionally, it's worth noting that the Switch 2 now features 12GB of RAM in total, which will undoubtedly contribute to further gameplay improvements.
 However, I did notice the console getting warm, even playing Mario Kart World for an hour or so.
 The same applies to the dock, despite the new cooling fan supposedly keeping heat build-up at bay.

 Moving on to the surprisingly solid built-in speakers.
 They manage to deliver clear in-game sound and party chat audio without distortion, which isn’t something you could always say about the original model.
 However, the mic on the console itself is a major letdown.
 I experienced a horrible echo in party chat, which resulted in me either muting the mic completely or using a headset to communicate with friends.